midastouch365/PFinance/README.md

 - Ability to log in and log out
 - Ability to transfer money and/or cryptocurrencies to close friends
 - Ability to deposit checks
+- Ability to keep track of digital receipts

 # Screenshots